Frequently Asked Questions

 Absolutely!
 Skiing is not just a sport for pros.
 Remember: everyone was a beginner at one time!
 Ski Cooper’s legendary Ski School can provide you with top quality ski and snowboard instruction tailored to your age and abilities to get you on your way to a lifelong enjoyment of winter sports.
 Ski Cooper is the ideal mountain to learn to ski or ride.
 We have a huge beginner area with the state’s longest Magic Carpet conveyor lift; it’s just like riding people mover at the airport… just step or ski on, and let the conveyor do all the work for you!
 As you improve, we have a perfect terrain progression for you, with ample wide-open “green circle” (easier) runs, moving up to smooth “blue square” (intermediate) cruisers, and finally all the way to steep “black diamonds” (advanced) with powder, glades, and moguls to keep you interested and challenged.

 Well, it’s not really as hard as you’d think.
 But if you’re unsure, it’s always best to ask the lift attendant for instructions.
 The basic procedure is quite simple.
 After getting your ticket scanned in the lift queue, you will eventually make it to the “Wait Board” (a plastic, colored board in the snow).
 Wait here until the lift attendant tells you to go (or until the chair for the riders in front of you has passed you) and then ski up to the “Load Board.”
 Keep your poles in the inside hand (that is, your left hand if you are on the right side of the chair, or your right hand if you are on the left side of the chair).
 Then, look over your outside shoulder and watch the chair as it comes toward you.
 The lift attendant will “bump” the chair to make a nice smooth load.
 As you feel the chair touch your leg, just sit down.
 Now enjoy the ride!
-For added comfort and safety, pull down the safety bar.
-Remember to raise the safety bar again before you reach the unload area (there will be a sign on a lift tower telling you to prepare to unload).
+For added comfort, pull down the foot rest.
+Remember to raise the for rest again before you reach the unload area (there will be a sign on a lift tower telling you to prepare to unload).
 When you reach the unload point, stand up and ski down the ramp.
-Be sure to move away from the unloading area as quickly as you are able to keep that area clear for the skiers behind you to unload.
+Be sure to move away from the unloading area quickly as you are able to keep that area clear for the skiers behind you to unload.
 Ski.
 Repeat.

 We would strongly encourage you to take a lesson with our Ski School to refresh your skills and knowledge about this fantastic sport.
 A lot of the motions come back pretty easily, but it’s not quite like “riding a bike.”
 Remember that skiing can pose risks and hazards, and taking a lesson is the best way to ensure that you will make a fun and safe return to the sport.